The Role Of Nuts And Seeds In Prehistoric Diets

 Energy Utilization From Nuts and Seeds

-Every food has an amount of carbohydrates, fat, and protein.
+Every food contains amounts of carbohydrates, fat, and protein.
 This determines its energy value.
-Man and beast depend on food as an energy source to do bodywork and maintain body temperature.
+Man and beast depend on food as an energy source to perform bodily work and maintain body temperature.
 After a particular food is ingested, digested, absorbed, and metabolized, its food energy is transferred to form the important compound adenosine triphosphate.
 Adenosine triphosphate has been called an “energy currency” because it can be created and expended by the cells themselves.
 The energy from adenosine triphosphate is used by the cells for the synthesis of body nutrients, proteins, nucleic acid, and other materials.
 Used in the contraction of muscles.
 For the conduction of nerve impulses.
 It is used for glandular secretion, which lets us grow.
-Also, for the transport of substances through the cells of membranes.
+Also, for the transport of substances through the cell membranes.

 Calories, Protein, And Fat

-The following table shows eleven nuts and seeds’ caloric, protein, and fat contents.
-But although high in fat and calories-most have over 160 calories per ounce-enough, they do not necessarily contribute to obesity.
+The following table shows the caloric, protein, and fat contents of 11 nuts and seeds.
+Although high in fat and calories, most have over 160 calories per ounce, they do not necessarily contribute to obesity.

 Nutrition Comparison Of Some Nuts And Seeds: